 Air freight executives are taking a more pessimistic look at the next 12 months following a stagnant start to 2014 that saw volumes decline after a promising end to 2013, an International Air Transport Association (IATA) survey shows.
 "Consistent with recent weakening in the demand backdrop, heads of cargo surveyed in April 2014 expect slower growth in traffic volumes over the next 12 months (compared to the January survey) and no change in yields," IATA says in its second-quarter ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Trends Point To Challenging 12 Months For Global Cargo".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Trends Point To Challenging 12 Months For Global Cargo".